Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 Make no mistake: the Quadro RTX 6000 is by no means cheap.
-However, it comes at just slightly higher priced than the highly capable Pascal based Quadro P6000, which not too long ago was the best workstation graphics card money could buy.
+However, it comes at just a slightly higher price than the highly capable Pascal-based Quadro P6000, which not too long ago was the best workstation graphics card money could buy.
 For the extra $300 odd you’d have to pay for the Quadro RTX 6000, you’re getting a significant boost in performance.

 While it’s not the outright most powerful workstation GPU you can buy in terms of pure memory capacity and capability, it’s certainly is the most powerful when it comes to graphics computing tasks, on par with the much more expensive Quadro RTX 8000.

 The AMD Radeon Vega 64 is a surprisingly powerful card for 3D modeling, particularly programs like CATIA and Maya.
 It does struggle on ultra high-end complex CAD software like Siemens NX but holds balanced and consistent mid-range performance across most notable content creation, modeling, rendering, and simulation software.

 - GPU Cores: 4096